mjeffrey18/sidekiq-rails-heroku-setup-guide/README.md

 This will run through the installation process and install

 ##### Production Redis
-In Heroku production I suggest you use heroku-redis, its free, good for 30MB and 30 connections, I’ve not had any issues in over a years since using it.
+In Heroku production I suggest you use heroku-redis, its free, good for 30MB and 30 connections, I’ve not had any issues in over for over a year since using it.
-Be sure to use the a separate redis production Add-on, if your using redis already for caching.
+Be sure to use the a separate redis production Add-on, if your using redis already as a cache store.
 Caching and background jobs don’t work well on the same instance.

 #### Process Manager Setup
 Install Foreman (or) Hivemind